• AddressJalandhar, Amritsar and Sri Nagar

 • Medications for Underlying Conditions: Treating underlying medical conditions, such as thyroid disorders or insulin resistance, can help improve menstrual regularity.

-• Non-Hormonal Treatments: Non-steroidal anti-inflammatory drugs (NSAIDs) can help relieve menstrual pain and reduce inflammation, which may contribute to irregular periods.
+• Non-Hormonal Treatments: Non-steroidal anti-inflammatory drugs (NSAIDs) can help relieve menstrual pain and reduce inflammation, which may contribute to oligomenorrhea.

 Surgical Options